Deep Dive into C/C++ Compilation and Linking: Introduction

 return 3;

-These symbols will likewise be compiled into relocatable object files.
-What remains is to combine these files, which are mixed with various defined and undefined symbols, resolving the uncertain parts (those with only names) in each file where definitions are unknown (since our compiler successfully compiled these source files, it means we declared these symbols but haven't found their definitions yet).
-This is what we need to do during linking.
+}We compile these symbols into relocatable object files as well.
+The remaining task is to combine these files, which contain a mix of defined and undefined symbols, to resolve the undefined parts (where only the name is known) in each file (since our compiler successfully compiled these source files, we know that these symbols were declared, but their definitions have not yet been found).
+This is exactly what we need to do during the linking process.

-Now, after compiling demo_extern.c into demo_extern.o, we use this to complete the final step of our executable:
+Now, after compiling demo_extern.c into demo_extern.o, we use this object file to complete the final step of creating our executable file:

 charliechen@Charliechen linkers]$ nm -f sysv demo_exe